joshfishman/AI-CRO/docs/hellohelpr-webflow-integration.md

 1. Open your browser's Developer Tools (F12 or Ctrl+Shift+I)
 2. Go to the Console tab
 3. Look for messages starting with "[AI CRO]"
-4. You should see "AI CRO client script loaded" and "AICRO initialized successfully"
+4. You should see "AI CRO script loaded" and "AICRO initialized successfully"
 5. If you see errors, check our troubleshooting steps below

 ## Troubleshooting